vincentntang/vincentntang.com/content/posts/20230110-learning-spanish/index.md

 ## Learn from your favorite custom phrases

-I practice Spanish a lot with my spanish speaking girlfriend, so it helps that I have someone I can practice with daily

 In the past I've used space-repetition memory learning tools like Anki, memrise, DuoLingo, etc. What I've found with those tools is while I'd learn a lot of new vocabulary, I wouldn't really draw any emphasis or connection to why I know any of those words, and ultimately would forget it long term.

 > If you don't use the words you learn often - you won't build enough synapse connections in your brain to learn it long term.
 In the book ["Thinking fast and slow"](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) - when you learn a new subject, it needs to be practiced many times "slowly" until you can immediate conjure the right word in the right context "fast"